ap9431/durgasthan-kiul/README.md

 # Durgasthan-Kiul
-this website is developed by web development team for learning purposes.
+this website is developed by web development team for learning purposes